What’s the role of HR in payroll processing?

 Does HRMS include payroll software?

-By integrating payroll within an HRMS, organizations can have several advantages:
+By integrating payroll within an HRMS, organisations can have several advantages:

 1. Centralized Data: The integration of payroll with other HR functions in an HRMS enables centralized employee data management.
 This reduces redundancy of data, improves accuracy, and also ensures consistency across different processes.